A Strategic Cycle Network for Mole Valley

 Westcott to Dorking

 There is potential for a route from Dorking south towards Capel, through North Holmwood and making shared use of the footpath on the east side of the A25.
 Much of this is now in place although vegetation has started to encroach upon the footpath again.
 Budget cutbacks resulted in the final stage being dropped, although hopefully not indefinitely.
+We continue to campaign for this to be completed.

 Howard of Effingham School Approaches